lhr-solar/BPS/Docs/source/Software/BSP.rst

 Additional Considerations
     The contactor is one of the most important safety features in the vehicle, so the contactor should only be turned on (closed) if the BPS is sure that the battery pack is in a safe state.
-All 3 of the contactors set pins are in series so calling ``BSP_Contactor_Off()`` or ``BSP_Contactor_Off()`` will turn all of them on or off.
+All 3 of the contactors set pins are in parallel so calling ``BSP_Contactor_Off()`` or ``BSP_Contactor_Off()`` will turn all of them on or off.

 Fans BSP: Manthan Upadhyaya